smasty/Neevo/src/Neevo/Nette/readme.md

 ============

 1. In your Nette Framework config file (e.g. `app/config/config.neon`),
-    in "services" section, add the following service definition:
+    in `services` section, add the following service definition:

 		services:
 			...
 			neevo: Neevo\Nette\Factory::createService(@cacheStorage, %database%)

-2. In the "parameters" section, add another section called "database".
+2. In the `parameters` section, add another section called `database`.
     That is the place for all your Neevo configuration, for example:

 		database: